Transfer pricing: operational guidance: working a transfer pricing case: penalties: negligence or carelessness

 Negligence or Carelessness: examples

 In most cases the question of negligence or carelessness will arise because HMRC contends that a business has not given sufficient thought to establishing and supporting an arm’s length transfer pricing policy.
-However, CSTD Business International have also seen examples where it has been argued that a business has been negligent or careless where an arm’s length transfer pricing policy has not been properly implemented, leading to certain transactions taking place on non-arm’s length terms.
+However, CSTD Business, Assets & International have also seen examples where it has been argued that a business has been negligent or careless where an arm’s length transfer pricing policy has not been properly implemented, leading to certain transactions taking place on non-arm’s length terms.

 The following examples are designed to give a broad understanding of how HMRC will interpret negligence or carelessness in transfer pricing cases.
 They are not exhaustive and it cannot be stressed too strongly that each case can only be properly judged on its facts and merits.
 The examples address only the issue of what constitutes negligence or carelessness in transfer pricing cases and do not replace the general guidance on penalties found in the Compliance Handbook.
 See INTM483110 for an overview of penalties in transfer pricing enquiries, including the different periods to which the terms negligence and carelessness apply.